 For the toes, it is a good idea to have some warm socks (multiple pairs, if possible) so that they can remain as warm and comfortable as possible.
 Toe covers and booties (socks that fit over your shoes) will provide additional warmth for your feet.

 One other thing to consider when riding during the winter months is to keep a bike in really good condition with frequent maintenance and cleaning, so that everything remains in good working order.
 Always remove sand, dirt, salt, or other debris that may have accumulated on a bike with special attention given to the chain and to the brakes.
 Periodic checks of other parts of the bike, like the cassette and the rear derailleur, should also be done as well.

 Because of less daylight hours in the winter, bikes should also be equipped with lights and reflectors for added safety.
 Thick tires, with a sufficient tread are definitely recommended and they should be under-inflated, with a little less pressure than normal.
 This will put more of the tire on the surface of the road and should provide for better traction.

-Finally, it is also important, whenever you ride, to eat enough in order to provide sufficient fuel for your body and to stay hydrated.
+Finally, it is also important, whenever you ride out in cold weather, to eat enough in order to provide sufficient fuel for your body and to stay hydrated.
 With the cooler temperatures, it is often easy to overlook this, but you are always at risk of dehydration whenever you sweat.
 Also, since the air is usually drier during the winter, you are much more likely to lose moisture simply through breathing alone.